indigoid/lambda-ec2-dns/README.md

 ## CloudFormation

-Because plugging all the moving parts together by hand is painful, lets just do some small manual steps at the end.
-This assumes you already have an IAM user for Codeship integration.
-It then creates:
+Because plugging all the moving parts together by hand is painful, I've put as much as possible into a CloudFormation template.

+It takes two parameters:

+- `HostedZoneId` which should have the Route53 hosted zone ID of the zone you want your new DNS entries to appear in
+- `CodeshipIAMUser` which should have the name of the IAM user you want to use for autodeploying this code with Codeship.

+When the template is deployed (see commands in the Stack Creation section) the following resources are created:

 - Codeship IAM policy (and attaches it to the specified user)
 - IAM role for the Lambda function